psy0rz/zfs_autobackup/README.md

 Other settings are just specified on the commandline: Simply setup and test your zfs-autobackup command and  fix all the issues you might encounter.
 When you're done you can just copy/paste your command to a cron or script.

-Since its using ZFS commands, you can see what its actually doing by specifying `--debug`.
+Since its using ZFS commands, you can see what it's actually doing by specifying `--debug`.
 This also helps a lot if you run into some strange problem or error.
 You can just copy-paste the command that fails and play around with it on the commandline. (something I missed in other tools)

 An important feature thats missing from other tools is a reliable `--test` option: This allows you to see what zfs-autobackup will do and tune your parameters.
 It will do everything, except make changes to your system.

-zfs-autobackup tries to be the easiest to use backup tool for zfs, with the most features.

 ## Features